 Compared To Other Treatments

-Laser treatment yields permanent results because it targets the hair’s root.
+Laser treatment yields permanent results because it targets the hair’s roots.
 Shaving, on the other hand, removes hair at the surface.
 This is like trimming the tops of chives from your backyard garden.
 Yes, the chives will be shorter, but they’ll continue to grow because their bulbs remain in the soil.
 That’s why you have to shave just about every day: the hair keeps growing.

 Waxing removes hair deeper into the shaft than shaving does, but it doesn’t provide a permanent solution.
 It’s not designed to target each individual hair root the way the laser is.
 Far worse, trying to wax at home can be messy, dangerous, and very painful.
 This simply isn’t a viable option, which is why so many patients get caught on the shaving carousel – until they choose laser.

 These products aim to break down hair’s protein.
-They produce quick results, although thicker hair requires more time, but they can also burn the skin.
+They produce quick results, although thicker hair requires more time, they can also burn the skin.
 These creams, which look innocent enough, can also leave blisters and rashes because they’re loaded with potent chemicals.

 More than this, the dangers associated with these creams don’t yield outstanding benefits.
 Hair grows back more slowly than with shaving but more quickly than with waxing, so you have to continually repeat the whole hazardous process.